 The M.S.T. program is offered at our Queens campus.
 You may also elect to complete some of your tax course work at the St. John's campuses in Staten Island, NY, or Rome, Italy.
-The M.S.T. program is offered through a distance learning format.
-The online tax courses are of the same high caliber and as academically challenging as those taught in our classrooms.
-We are proud of our highly dedicated and qualified faculty composed of experienced certified public accountants (CPAs) holding J.D. and L.L.M. degrees in taxation.
+The M.S.T. program is also offered through a distance learning format.
+The online tax courses are of the same high caliber and are as academically challenging as those taught in our classrooms.
+Our highly dedicated and qualified faculty includes experienced Certified Public Accountants (CPAs) who hold J.D. and L.L.M. degrees in taxation.

-Please see a list of our Accounting and Taxation faculty.
+Please see a list of our Accountancy faculty specializing in taxation.

 Opportunities for Accounting and Tax Professionals